 Rule #4: Collect and Use Data

-There are two ways that the DTC business model encourages the collection of consumer data.
+There are two ways that the direct to consumer business model encourages the collection of consumer data.

 First, with DTC, the only thing between a sale and a consumer is a website.
 This can be a headless eCommerce website or an online marketplace.
 That means user metrics like Time on Page, Bounce Rate, and Conversion Rate are all trackable.
 As you monitor how users behave on each web page, you can tweak your site to get the metrics you want.
 Track the eCommerce KPIs that are most valuable to you and use them to make smart decisions.

 BlueCart’s Digital Storefront helps hospitality businesses do exactly that.